Zoe Klein, founder of Zoga

 Investment: Matthew hires a professional videographer to capture his property marketing videos, because in his experience, potential buyers expect high quality when they’re considering a significant purchase.
 “We spend close to $1,000 to get a video filmed and then edited,” he says.
 An equally important investment is time: “We plan the walk-throughs in advance.
 We record about three or four pieces to camera in different rooms, then the videographer will spend 30–40 minutes filming the rest of the home.
 Then there’s editing time.
 So it’s a fair bit of work for the company to come out with a good-quality two-and-a-half-minute video.”
 On his social media, Matthew complements the polished marketing videos with on-the-fly Instagram stories.
 He believes it’s important to have this contrast – and doesn’t rely solely on big-budget content to engage his audience.

-Challenges: A new element to Matthew’s business is auctions via live video.
+Challenges: A new element to Matthew’s business is online house auctions via live video.
 “It’s helped the momentum of our business,” he says.
 However, it’s been difficult to match the excitement of a crowd at a street auction.
 “The reason you have an auction is to motivate people to bid, with competition and emotion.
 Video auctions, as successful as they are, haven’t had the clearance rate of street auctions.
 But that’s also a reflection of the market due to COVID-19,” he adds.
-He’s not sure how video auctions will continue after COVID-19, but he’s open to the challenge and keen to see the process evolve.
+He’s not sure how online video estate auctions will continue after COVID-19, but he’s open to the challenge and keen to see the process evolve.